bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

   alt="." />
 </p>

-We are mostly done with our display message function.
-We&apos;re going to have to adjust it just a little bit in a few minutes to handle our success message as well.
+<p>We are mostly done with our display message function.
+We&apos;re going to
+have to adjust it just a little bit in a few minutes to handle our success message as well.
 But we&apos;re mostly done with our display message function and now we can work on filling out the sendData function.
-And this function is going to look very similar to what we did in the previous exercise.
+And this function is going to look very similar to what we did in the previous exercise.</p>

-We&apos;ve got to do a little bit more to sort of handle the interface that we want to happen and have come up with.
+<p>We&apos;ve got to do a little bit more to sort of handle the interface that
+we want to happen and have come up with.
 But other than that it&apos;s very similar to what we&apos;ve done before.
 First, we&apos;ll show the message by setting the class to show message and add the feedback message for which